Young-ook/terraform-aws-eks/examples/blueprint/README.md

 The [AWS load balancer controller](https://github.com/kubernetes-sigs/aws-load-balancer-controller) (formerly named AWS ALB Ingress Controller) creates ALBs and the necessary supporting AWS resources whenever a Kubernetes Ingress resource is created on the cluster with the kubernetes.io/ingress.class: alb annotation.
 The Ingress resource configures the ALB to route HTTP or HTTPS traffic to different pods within the cluster.
 To ensure that your Ingress objects use the AWS load balancer controller, add the following annotation to your Kubernetes Ingress specification.
 For more information, see [Ingress specification](https://kubernetes-sigs.github.io/aws-load-balancer-controller/guide/ingress/spec/) on GitHub.

-The AWS Load Balancer Controller makes it easy for users to take advantage of the loadbalancer management.
-For more details, please visit [this](https://github.com/kubernetes-sigs/aws-load-balancer-controller)

 #### Verify your AWS Load Balancer Controller
 All steps are finished, check that there are pods that are *Ready* in *kube-system* namespace.
 Ensure the *aws-load-balancer-controller* pod is generated and running: